 There followed an intense period of research, retraining and taking the necessary time and space to heal some of my own deep wounds.
 And through this I started to become the person I never dreamed was possible for me before.
 And now, here I am, continuing to grow and working with bodies; offering services that help people, in their bodies, to discover and expand their own sense of sexual pleasure, joy, aliveness and freedom and to deepen the connection with themselves, with others and with the world.

+For most of us family, social, and cultural circumstances as well as gender identities and expectations often deter and prevent us from exploring our innocent and blossoming sexuality as we are growing up.
+This can lead to problems in adulthood and an enduring sense of dissatisfaction which can leak into and influence other areas of our lives.
+My own experience and journey of healing has brought to me a liberation which I believe is possible for everyone who is willing to take a proactive and trusting step towards discovering their essential and sensual selves.
 I’m a passionate believer that every-body has the right to safely explore and express their sexuality and that for most people, this expression can be a source of joy, freedom, love and empowerment.
-For most of us however family, social, and cultural circumstances as well as gender identities and expectations often deter and prevent us from exploring our innocent and blossoming sexuality as we are growing up.
-This can lead to many problems and a sense of dissatisfaction in adulthood.
-My own experience and journey of healing has brought to me a liberation which I believe is possible for everyone who is willing to take a proactive and trusting step towards discovering their essential and sensual selves.